 The mission of the SEAC is to promote positive outcomes for all Michigan students with disabilities by:

-- Communicating with stakeholders.
+- Communicating with a diverse group of stakeholders.

 - Identifying unmet needs.

 - Collaborating with the Office of Special Education.

 - Engaging with various offices in the Michigan Department of Education seeking feedback and input, and advising the State Board of Education.

 SEAC is accepting applications for Defined Members at Large.
 Applicants must meet the following "defined member" requirements: